Employee experience vs employee engagement: What’s the difference?

 1. What's the difference between employee experience and employee satisfaction?

-Employee experience encompasses an employee's entire journey, while satisfaction focuses on their contentment at a specific point.
-It considers culture, development, and more, whereas satisfaction gauges happiness.
-EX aims for a fulfilling career and employee life cycle, while satisfaction gauges contentment with current conditions.
+Employee experience encompasses an employee's entire journey, considering culture, development, and all interactions, while satisfaction focuses on contentment at a specific point.
+EX aims for a fulfilling career and employee lifecycle, fostering long-term growth, whereas satisfaction gauges happiness with current conditions.
+Both are essential for fostering highly engaged employees and driving better business outcomes.

 2. How can organizations maintain a positive work culture in remote work setups?